In the ever-evolving landscape of cybersecurity, the significance of network security management can’t be overstated.

 - Adopt a formal information security governance framework

-- Prevent data loss
+- Implement data loss prevention

 - Perform regular data backups

 - Educate your employees

 - Keep your software up to date